 Since 1841, Trinity College’s Faculty of Divinity has led the way in providing theological education within the Anglican tradition – theological, spiritual and professional formation of persons called to lay or ordained ministries in their many and emerging forms.
 Throughout our incredible and storied past, we have educated and trained Anglican priests, bishops, archbishops and primates.
 Our graduates include notable theologians, academics, and increasingly in more recent times, lay people who are pursuing advanced theological study for a variety of vocational goals: academic teaching and research, social justice work and ministerial advancement.
-In recent years, we have introduced courses in Eastern Orthodoxy, and now also train students for ministry in various Orthodox traditions.
+In recent years, we have introduced a concentration in Orthodox and Eastern Christian Studies for the CTS, MTS, and MDiv programs, and now also train students for lay leadership and ordained ministry in various Orthodox traditions.
 Click here to learn more about the history of the Faculty of Divinity.

 The Faculty of Divinity at Trinity College accepts applications for: